 A refreshed policy and plan for art in public spaces is needed to address these issues.
-This will ensure that Wagga Wagga City Council can continue to activate and beautify public spaces in line with the expectations of a growing and increasingly diverse community across multiple generations.
+This will ensure that Wagga Wagga City Council can continue to activate and beautify public spaces in line with the expectations of a growing and increasingly diverse community.